Sentient Coin Price Reaches $0.0006 (SEN)

-Sentient Coin (CURRENCY:SEN) traded 0% lower against the US dollar during the 24 hour period ending at 8:00 AM E.T. on March 3rd.
-One Sentient Coin coin can now be bought for approximately $0.0006 or 0.00000007 BTC on major cryptocurrency exchanges including Tidex, Ethfinex and IDEX.
-Over the last week, Sentient Coin has traded down 4.9% against the US dollar.
-Sentient Coin has a market cap of $776,986.00 and approximately $11,901.00 worth of Sentient Coin was traded on exchanges in the last day.
+Sentient Coin (CURRENCY:SEN) traded 4.1% higher against the U.S. dollar during the 1-day period ending at 23:00 PM E.T. on March 7th.
+Sentient Coin has a market cap of $801,752.00 and approximately $12,335.00 worth of Sentient Coin was traded on exchanges in the last day.
+One Sentient Coin coin can currently be bought for about $0.0006 or 0.00000006 BTC on major cryptocurrency exchanges including Tidex, Ethfinex and IDEX.
+Over the last seven days, Sentient Coin has traded up 3.2% against the U.S. dollar.

 - Oasis City (OSC) traded flat against the dollar and now trades at $0.0514 or 0.00000627 BTC.